srph/angularjs-structure-styleguide/README.md

       - profile.delete
 ```

 This is how we structure our directory.
-Nests are easily read while adhering to the LIFT principle.
+Nested states can be easily found and understood while adhering to the LIFT principle.

 ```
 /app